My mummy I'm a miracle!

 Miracle!

-MR. WORMWOOD, MRS. Why do bad things always to good people?
-Fine upstanding citizens you and me?
-Why when we've done wrong, Should this disaster come horrible, weird looking...
+MR. WORMWOOD, MRS. Why do bad things always happen to good upstanding citizens like you and me?
+Why we've done nothing wrong, Should this disaster come This horrible, looking...

 MR. no sign of a winky-ding at all

-Miracle, miracle, a miracle; every a miracle, Beautiful miracle I have seen...
+Miracle, miracle, a miracle; life's a miracle, Beautiful I have ever seen...

 MR. I can't his frank and beans...

 DOCTOR, Every life is unlikely.
-The chances of existence, infinitely small.
-The most common in life is life, And yet every single life, every new is a miracle!
+The chances of existence, almost small.
+The most common in life is life, And yet every life, every new life is a miracle!
 Miracle!
 Miracle!

-ALL My mummy says I'm a One look at my face, and plain to see.
-Ever the day doc chopped the umbilical cord, It's been clear there's no peer for a like me!
+ALL My says I'm a miracle One at my face, and it's plain to see.
+Ever since the day doc chopped the cord, It's been clear there's no for a miracle like me!
 My mummy I'm a miracle That I'm as tiny and as as a mirror ball.
-You can be all cynical, but a truth empirical.
-There's never been a miracle, a miracle, a as ...!
+You can be all cynical, but it's a empirical. never been a miracle, a miracle, a miracle as ...!

-My mummy I'm a lousy little worm.
-My daddy I'm a bore.
-My mummy says I'm a little germ.
+My says I'm a lousy little worm.
+My says I'm a bore.
+My mummy I'm a jumped-up little germ.
 That kids like me should be the law.
-My daddy I should learn to shut my pie hole.
-No one a smart-mouthed girl like me Mum says I'm a good case for population Dad says I should more TV.
+My daddy says I should learn to my pie hole.
+No one likes a smart-mouthed like me Mum says I'm a good case for population Dad says I should more TV.